-Democrats say Trump abused power, obstructed impeachment probe
+Democrats accuse Trump of abusing power, obstructing impeachment probe

 Democrats, who began the formal impeachment inquiry in September, also accused Trump of an “unprecedented” effort to obstruct the investigation, including refusing to provide documents and testimony from his top advisers, unsuccessful attempts to block career government officials from testifying and intimidation of witnesses.

-“Donald Trump is the first President in the history of the United States to seek to completely obstruct an impeachment inquiry undertaken by the House of Representatives,” the report said.
+“The evidence of the President’s misconduct is overwhelming, and so too is the evidence of his obstruction of Congress,” it said, adding that the wrongdoing was “not an isolated occurrence.”

+In a news conference following the release of the report, House Intelligence Committee Chairman Adam Schiff described Trump as a “president who believes that he is beyond indictment, beyond impeachment, beyond any form of accountability and indeed above the law.”

-Trump, who is in London for a NATO summit, has denied any wrongdoing and accused Democrats of using the impeachment process to overturn the results of the 2016 presidential election.
+Trump, who is in London for a NATO summit, accused Democrats of using the impeachment process to overturn the results of the 2016 presidential election.
 Opinion polls show Americans are bitterly divided over whether to impeach Trump.

-White House spokeswoman Stephanie Grisham said Democrats led by House Intelligence Committee Chairman Adam Schiff had conducted a “one-sided sham process” that had failed to produce any evidence of wrongdoing by the Republican president.
+White House spokeswoman Stephanie Grisham said House Democrats had conducted a “one-sided sham process” that had failed to produce any evidence of wrongdoing by Trump.

 “This report reflects nothing more than their frustrations.
 Chairman Schiff’s report reads like the ramblings of a basement blogger straining to prove something when there is evidence of nothing,” Grisham said in a statement.